John of Lusignan

-John of Lusignan (French: Jean de Lusignan; c.
-1329 or 1329/1330 – 1375) was a regent of the Kingdom of Cyprus and titular Prince of Antioch.
-He was son of King Hugh IV of Cyprus and his second wife Alix of Ibelin.
+John of Lusignan (French: Jean de Lusignan; 1329-1330, c.
+1329 or 1329/1330 – 1375) was a Regent of the Kingdom of Cyprus and later Constable of Cyprus and titular Prince of Antioch in 1345.
+He was son of King Hugh IV of Cyprus and his second wife Alice of Ibelin.
 He was a member of the House of Lusignan.

 Life

-While being a regent of Cyprus, he launched an attack on Mamluk ports.
+While being a Regent of Cyprus, John launched an attack on Mamluk ports.
 He attacked Sidon on 5 June 1369, but after a day of skirmishes, his fleet was diverted by a storm, he later avoided fortified Beirut, but managed to pillage both Botron and Tartus, then he went further north to Latakia, Ayas and Antalya, before attacking Alexandria on 9–10 July, where the Cypriots tried in vain to seize a large Moroccan merchantman, they later returned to Sidon on 19 July, where they managed to land and defeat the garrison, but forced to evacuate due to a storm, they eventually cast anchor at Famagusta on 22 July.

-He was murdered as a result of his involvement in the murder of his elder brother, King Peter I of Cyprus.
+John was murdered in Nicosia by instigation of Eleanor of Aragon, Queen of Cyprus, and the Genoese as a result of his involvement in the murder of his elder brother, King Peter I of Cyprus.
 The historian Stefano Lusignan was his descendant.
 This is the Prince John that the Prince John Tower of the St. Hilarion Castle was named after.
 Tradition says that he killed the two Bulgarians that constituted his personal guard, by throwing them one by one from the windows of that particular tower.

 Marriage and issue

-He married twice, firstly in 1343 to Constance of Sicily (died after April 19, 1344), daughter of Frederick III of Sicily and Eleanor of Anjou, without issue, and secondly in 1350 to Alice of Ibelin, by whom he was the father of:
+John married twice, firstly with dispensation on 16 April 1343 to Constance of Sicily, daughter of Frederick III of Sicily and Eleanor of Anjou, without issue, and secondly with dispensation on 13 April 1350 to Alice of Ibelin, daughter of Guy of Ibelin, seneschal of Cyprus, and wife Margaret of Ibelin, by whom he was the father of: